zaidzaihan/ROS-2-and-PX4-documentation./readme.md

 _The image shows the drone simulation view from above.
 The drone's position moves according to the `turtle_teleop_key` controller, using values from the `turtle1/pose` topic in the turtlesim simulation.
 The drone's movement mirrors the turtle's movement in the turtlesim simulation._

+---

 ### Task 2: Creating a custom uORB topics and using it to send custom values from ROS 2 to PX4

-Instruction: Create custom uORB messages that can receive message from turtle1/pose topic and displays it into PX4 shell/terminal or QGC Mavlink console.
+Instruction: Create custom uORB messages that can **receive message from turtle1/pose topic** and **displays it** into PX4 shell/terminal or QGC Mavlink console.

 Briefing: